 Often times, you can identify a technical report from its citation or reference.
 Recognizing a technical report will help you determine where to look for the report.
 In particular, a technical report citation will include a report number and will probably not have journal or publisher information.

 Technical reports can be divided into three general categories:

 - Non-Governmental Reports- these are published by engineering societies, such as AIAA (American Institute of Aeronautical and Astronautics), IEEE (Institute of Electrical and Electronics Engineers), or SAE (Society of Automotive Engineers).

-Academic Departments also publish technical reports- run an Author search in the Libraries Catalog for: University Of Washington Dept Of Civil Engineering .
+Academic Departments also publish technical reports- run an Author search in the UW Libraries Search for: University Of Washington Dept Of Civil Engineering .